charles-cai/MLX8-W3-Transformers/.charles/README.md

 ## Results

+- The encoder only model achieves high accuracy on a single digit recognition on par with CNN (Foundation Project), 97.57%, before sweeping.
-- The encoder-decoder model achieves high accuracy on 4-digit recognition.
+- The encoder-decoder model achieves high accuracy on 4-digit recognition, valuation accuracy 87.5% before sweeping.
 - Validation includes visualizations of predictions using a Braille-style display for easy inspection.

 ---